lukemadera/grunt-font-awesome-vars/README.md

 	fontAwesomeVars: {
 		main: {
 			variablesLessPath: 'variables.less',
+			variablesScssPath: '_variables.scss',
-			fontPath: '../bower_components/font-awesome/fonts'		//NOTE: this must be relative to FINAL, compiled .css file - NOT the variables.less file!
+			fontPath: '../bower_components/font-awesome/fonts'		//NOTE: this must be relative to FINAL, compiled .css file - NOT the variables.less / _variables.scss file!
 For example, this would be the correct path if the compiled css file is main.css which is in 'src/build' and the font awesome font is in 'src/bower_components/font-awesome/fonts' - since to get from main.css to the fonts directory, you first go back a directory then go into bower_components > font-awesome > fonts.
 		}
 	}
 ```